-Whether it's studying the remains of the church at the Cagsawa Ruins, enjoying the nightlife at the Embarcadero or joining an ATV tour, there's something here for everyone.
+Whether it's studying the remains of the church at the Cagsawa Ruins, enjoying the nightlife at the Embarcadero or joining a Mayon ATV tour, there's something here for everyone.

 A great way to understand the city and its people is to learn about it not just for what it is now but also for what it used to be.
-Visiting its historical places as well as its new developments will make you truly appreciate Legazpi City.
+Visiting Bicol's historical places as well as its new developments will make you truly appreciate one of its major cities — Legazpi.

 Join the locals in August when people celebrate the epic story of Ibalong and three legendary heroes by parading on the streets dressed and masked as them.
 It's a non-religious festival wherein both locals and tourists are invited to participate.